 A new file commenting experience arrived on July 23, 2018.
 Learn more about what's new and the migration path for apps already working with files and file comments.

-Edit an existing comment on a file.
-Only the user who created a comment may make edits.
-Teams may configure a limited time window during which file comment edits were allowed.
+This method was for editing an existing comment on a file.
+Only the user who created a comment could make edits.
+Teams could configure a limited time window during which file comment edits were allowed.
 File comments have been replaced by file threads and this method will retire on May 22nd, 2019.

 Authentication token bearing required scopes.